 - Is creative and visionary and can manage innovation; is an effective strategist full of ideas and possibilities; sees multiple futures; has broad interests and knowledge; can both create and bring exciting ideas to fruition; is comfortable speculating about alternative futures without all of the data.

 - Can quickly separate the mission-critical from the trivia; is effective in establishing and maintaining priorities; focuses on the critical few tasks that y add value

 - Is well organized and resourceful; is effective and efficient at marshalling multiple resources to accomplish goals; has demonstrated project management skills; is able to get things done within established budgets and timeframes; can work on multiple tasks at once without losing track; foresees and plans around obstacles.

 - Manages people well; gets the most and best out of people sets and communicates guiding goals; measures accomplishments, holds people accountable, and gives useful feedback; delegates and develops; keeps people informed; provides coaching for today and for the future.

 - Is an effective process, work flow, and systems designer; is good at determining what to measure to track progress; sets up systems that can almost manage themselves; is a master at the effectiveness and efficiency of work systems; can quickly diagnose and fix a work flow problem; always seeks incremental process improvement.

 Dealing with Challenges

-Thoughtfully takes on issues, challenges, and situations; comfortably confronts and works through conflict; deals promptly and fairly with faculty and staff; lets everyone know where they stand; is energized by tough challenges; is not afraid to make difficult decisions and take action; challenges the status quo.
+- Thoughtfully takes on issues, challenges, and situations; comfortably confronts and works through conflict; deals promptly and fairly with faculty and staff; lets everyone know where they stand; thrives in crises and is energized by tough challenges; is not afraid to make difficult decisions and take action; challenges the status quo.

 Evaluating and Deploying People Accurately